Best Things to Do in Venice Beach, California

 If you’d like to do more than laze on the sand, plan your trip to Venice Beach around one of its various festivals.
 In July, you’ll find the Venice Beach Festival; in August, the Festival of Chariots; and in September, the Abbot Kinney Festival.

-But no matter when you visit, Venice Beach always feels like a festival.
-The beach is always full of activity.
+But no matter when you visit, Venice Beach always feels like a festival as its shoreline is always full of activity.
 You’ll find tennis courts and volleyball courts galore.
-The water is great for swimming and surfing too!
+The water is great for swimming and surfing, too!

-You can fish off the Venice Pier or just watch the sunset.
-From here, you can see the surfers, swimmers, and volleyball players enjoying themselves along the three miles of sandy beach.
+You can fish off the Venice Pier or just watch the sunset to relax.
+From here, you can see the surfers, swimmers, and volleyball players enjoying themselves along the three-mile sandy beach.

 Venice Beach is popular with locals and tourists and is one of the hippest places to see around Los Angeles.
 You’ll never have a dull moment here!